MicrosoftDocs/azure-docs/articles/purview/tutorial-metadatapolicy-collections-apis.md

 In August 2021, access control in Purview moved from Azure IAM (control plane) to [Azure Purview Collections](https://docs.microsoft.com/azure/purview/how-to-create-and-manage-collections) (data plane).
 This change allows enterprise data curators and admins to have more precise granular access control on their data sources scanned by Purview, and enables organizations to audit right-access and right-use of their data.

 This tutorial guides you through using the Azure Purview APIs to add users, groups, or service principals to a collection, and manage or remove their roles within that collection.
-REST APIs are an alternative method to using the Azure Portal or Purview Studio to achieve the same fine grained access control.
+REST APIs are an alternative method to using the Azure Portal or Purview Studio to achieve the same granular role-based access control.

-For more information about the access roles in Azure Purview, the [Purview permissions guide](catalog-permissions.md#roles) covers the kinds of roles available, and the roles a user would need to be able to meet common permissions scenarios.
+[Purview permissions guide](catalog-permissions.md#roles) covers more information about each of the built-in access roles in Azure Purview, and provides a mapping between the roles and the level of access permissions granted by the role.

 ## Metadata Policy API Reference Summary